Border Crossings creates new intercultural, multi-media theatre in response to the contemporary globalised world.

 Border Crossings champions a community of diverse peoples, practices, and ideas.
 We foster a culture which embraces diversity, respect for the individual and the expression of talent, and engages a broad and varied international audience.

-Border Crossings produces theatre that is communally created.
-We strive for a shared vision through dynamic communication, while celebrating the individual voice, the synthesis of competing priorities and the acknowledgement of all contributions.
+Border Crossings produces theatre and other cultural products that are communally created.
+We strive for a shared vision through dynamic connection and communication, while celebrating the individual voice, the synthesis of competing priorities and the acknowledgement of all contributions.

 Border Crossings encourages and develops theatre that is culturally, socially and politically progressive and challenging.
 The company recognises the value of theatre as an attribute of democracy and intercultural dialogue, with the capacity to effect real transformations in people’s lives.
 We are open to new ideas, striving to be creative and innovative, neither bound by formality nor constrained by convention.